EmberLightVFX/Kitsu-for-Docker/README.md

 ### *This readme contains info for both Kitsu-for-Docker and Zou-for-Docker as it's most likely you wish to run both*

-# Info about this dockerfile

-This dockerfile will automatically download Kitsu of the version mentioned in the .env file.
-To update Kitsu to another version, simply modify the .env and run docker-compose up.
-If you have set the .env to get the latest version you can simply restart the container and if there is a new version the container will download it for you.

 # Getting Started

 Check out the [docker-compose.yaml](docker-compose.yaml) file in the repo for the setup.